So you want to learn how to start freelance writing?

 What is Freelance Writing?

 So what is freelance writing anyways?
-How is it different from writing in magazines or the newspaper (if people still read those)?
+How is it different from getting published in magazines or the newspaper (does anyone still read those)?

 A freelance writer is someone who gets paid to type words online.
 You get hired by a brand, blog or business to create content for their business.
 This is different than blogging or copywriting (which I’ll cover later in the post).

-While this definition of freelance writing might sound overly simple, it’s literally exactly what it is.
+While this definition of it might sound overly simple, it’s literally exactly what it is.
 I really like this Quora answer for the best freelance writing definition:

 A freelance writer is what I like to call a “Pen for hire.”
 In every niche that you work in, you’ll exchange your words or time for money.
 You work completely independently.
 You don’t work for anyone, but you always work with people on your projects.”